 We aim to publish technical results regularly at leading venues like ICML, NeurIPS, and PLDI but our primary research medium will be a digital lingua franca of artificial intelligence: a unified, growing body of open-source software that serves as a bidirectional interface with the rest of the world.

-Our team’s prior research work has realized parts of this ambitious vision, developing languages and methods for causal reasoning (Omega and SBI), probabilistic machine learning (Pyro), predictive state-space modeling, and information visualization through optimization (Penrose).
+Our team’s prior research work has realized parts of this ambitious vision, developing languages and methods for causal reasoning (Omega and SBI), probabilistic machine learning (Pyro and NumPyro), and computational neuroscience and cognitive science (successor representation learning and Autumn).